Dickerson, bullpen help Giants beat Diamondbacks 7-4

+PHOENIX (AP) — Alex Dickerson has had two nights to remember in his return to the big leagues.

-PHOENIX (AP) — Alex Dickerson had three more RBIs, and five San Francisco relievers held the Arizona Diamondbacks scoreless for five innings in the Giants’ 7-4 win Saturday night.
+Dickerson had three RBIs, and five San Francisco relievers held the Arizona Diamondbacks scoreless for five innings in the Giants’ 7-4 win Saturday night.

-Dickerson, who doubled twice, now has now driven in nine runs in two games after a six-RBI night on Friday.
-Mike Yastrzemski homered and Brandon Crawford drove in two as the Giants have won the first two games of a weekend series against struggling Arizona.
+Dickerson, who doubled twice, has now driven in nine runs in two games after a six-RBI night on Friday, when he was called up from the minors.

+Mike Yastrzemski homered and Brandon Crawford drove in two as the Giants won the first two games of their series against struggling Arizona.

+“This year has been about having fun after missing two years,” Dickerson said, referring to injuries that cost him time.
+“I’m going to continue to take that mentality to it.”

 Trevor Gott (4-0) earned the win with a scoreless fifth inning and Will Smith got his 20th save.